Swiss Government Blows Off Turkish President's Demands For Prosecution After He's 'Insulted' By A Local Tabloid

-from the one-step-forward,-two-steps-back dept
+from the towards-a-unified-world-opinion-of-ring-hoarding-leaders dept

 Perhaps the thinnest skinned politician on the planet -- Recip "Gollum" Erdogan -- is at it again.
 His legacy of injunctions, legal threats, and even copyright abuse continues.
 The latest to draw Erdogan's wrath is Switzerland, which, to be fair, has drawn his wrath in the past.
 The repeat "offender" was targeted by Erdogan in 2016 for an art exhibit he didn't care for.
 This wouldn't have happened if Switzerland didn't have a law on the books forbidding insulting foreign leaders.
 Erdogan has the uncanny ability to sniff out foreign laws that might help him remain un-insulted, but so far has only managed to Streisand himself into infamy.

 This time around, it's a Swiss tabloid earning the Turkish president's disdain/threats of prosecution.